-- A community-based pharmacy is a pharmacy that has the following characteristics: - Is open to the public for prescriptions to be filled, regardless of the facility or practice where the prescription was written.
-This includes multi-site pharmacy operations and franchises whose locations are in New Mexico; - Is located in New Mexico or near the state border, if the border town is a primary source of prescription drugs for Centennial Care members residing in the border area; - Is not government-owned, not hospital-owned or hospital-based, not an extension of a hospital, not owned by a corporation owning hospitals, and not an extension of a medical practice or specialty facility; - Is not owned by a corporate chain with stores outside of New Mexico; - Is not a mail order pharmacy; and

-- Is not part of a national network of pharmacies or specialty pharmacies, including those primarily used for supplying IV admixtures. - A list of pharmacies to which this section of this policy applies is included at the end of this policy.
+- a.
+A Community-Based Pharmacy is a pharmacy that has the following characteristics: - Is open to the public for prescriptions to be filled, regardless of the facility or practice where the prescription was written.
+This includes multi-site pharmacy operations and franchises whose locations are in New Mexico: - Is located in New Mexico or near the state border, if the border town is a primary source of prescription drugs for Centennial Care members residing in the border area; - Is not government-owned, not hospital-owned or hospital-based, not an extension of a hospital, not owned by a corporation owning hospitals, and not an extension of a medical practice or specialty facility; - Is not owned by a corporate chain with stores outside of New Mexico; - Is not a mail order pharmacy; and - Is not part of a national network of pharmacies or specialty pharmacies, including those primarily used for supplying IV admixtures. - b.
+A list of pharmacies to which this section of this policy applies is included at the end of this policy.
 HSD develops and maintains the criteria for inclusion on the list and applies only to community based pharmacies that participate in the MCOs' Centennial care network.
 Inclusion of a pharmacy on the list does not mandate inclusion of the pharmacy in the MCOs' Centennial Care network.
-This does not supersede any credentialing requirements established by the MCO or its PBM.
-Pharmacies on the list that are not contracted for participation in the MCOs' Centennial Care network will be subject to the MCOs' out-of-network payment rules. - The MCO is not obligated to adjust claims retroactively based on changes made by HSD/MAD to the list. - Calculation of Payment: - A pharmacy cannot be required to submit a dispensing fee on the claim, nor shall the payer use a submitted dispensing fee to limit payment.
-MCOs must ensure that the contracted dispensing fee is used in the payment calculations including any applicable professional dispensing fees for Community Based Pharmacies, as directed by HSD; and - MCOs must pay the Administration fee, compounding or assembling fee, consultation fee, and/or prescribing fee when specifically established by MAD, such may be done for Naloxone and combined hormonal and injectable contraceptives.
-Currently, these add-on payments apply primarily to injections and Naloxone kits. - Updating Prices: - NADAC prices (or WAC prices plus 6% for OTC drug items) must be implemented within seven calendar days of NADAC price changes.
-If a price increase is not made within seven calendar days, MCOs must ensure that pharmacy claims are adjusted to reflect the price increase for claims that were not paid at the increased price.
-A price decrease cannot be implemented retroactively. - For MAC prices determined by an MCO (other than NADAC and WAC plus 6%), the MCO must ensure all MAC payment levels are reviewed, at a minimum, once per week.
-If there is a price increase that took place during the week that resets the MAC price, an increase must be implemented within seven calendar days.
-If a price increase is not made within seven calendar days, the MCO must ensure that paid pharmacy claims are adjusted to reflect the price increase, if they were not paid at the increased price.
-A price decrease cannot be implemented retroactively.
+This does not supersede any credentialing requirements established by the MCO or its Pharmacy Benefit Manager (PBM).
+Pharmacies on the list that are not contracted for participation in the MCOs' Centennial Care network will be subject to the MCOs' out-of-network payment rules. - d.
+The MCO is not obligated to adjust claims retroactively based on changes made by HSD/MAD to the list.